polkadot-js/apps/README.md

 - [apps](packages/apps/) This is the main entry point.
 It handles the selection sidebar and routing to the specific application being displayed.
 - [app-accounts](packages/app-accounts/) A basic account management app.
 - [app-address-book](packages/app-address-book/) A basic address management app.
-- [app-democracy](packages/app-democracy/) A basic voting app, allowing votes on activate proposals and referendums.
+- [app-democracy](packages/app-democracy/) A basic voting app, allowing votes on activate proposals and referenda.
 - [app-explorer](packages/app-explorer/) A simple block explorer.
 It only shows the most recent blocks, updating as they become available.
 - [app-extrinsics](packages/app-extrinsics/) Submission of extrinsics to a node.
 - [app-js](packages/app-js/) An online code editor with [@polkadot-js/api](https://github.com/polkadot-js/api/tree/master/packages/api) access to the currently connected node.